What we do

 Support for Volunteers

 We are a small team, but we are on hand to provide support to volunteers around the clock.
-If you are a pet foster carer you can contact your Project Worker directly Monday to Friday between 10am and 3pm.
+If you are an animal foster carer you can contact your Project Worker directly Monday to Friday between 9am and 5pm.
 In an emergency, outside of these hours please call 0300 4000 121 and we will get back to you.

 Training for Professionals

 We are developing our training for professionals.
-This training aims to raise awareness about the link between domestic violence and abuse and animal abuse.
+This training aims to raise awareness about the link between domestic abuse and animal abuse.
 Developing this understanding is essential in terms of safeguarding adults, children and animals.
-The training will be on offer to a broad range of professionals working with people and animals.
+The training will be on offer to a broad range of professionals working with humans and animals.

 More details coming soon about this training with dates, venues and how to book.